 The Financial Sector Deepening Trust in financial inclusion, FSDT acts as in Tanzania (FSDT) adopts a market a facilitator in the market through a development approach towards combination of convening, advocacy addressing systemic constraints in and engagement support delivered the market and to contribute towards to a range of stakeholders, as well achieving pro-poor growth in the as by implementing research and financial sector.
-FSDT serves 4 core development and supporting the uptake of innovations in the market.
-Evidence generation is a cornerstone of the work of FSDT that allows us FSDT uses a broad range of financial to understand the level of financial inclusion in the country and to guarantees and grants - to spur encourage evidence-based decision innovation among Financial Services making by regulators, policymakers Providers (FSPs) and the development and FSPs.
-This evidence also feeds into the design of suitable activities.
+FSDT serves 4 core development and supporting the uptake of innovations in the market. markets - women, youth, enterprises Evidence generation is a cornerstone and rural farmers. of the work of FSDT that allows us FSDT uses a broad range of financial to understand the level of financial instruments - including loans, inclusion in the country and to guarantees and grants - to spur encourage evidence-based decision innovation among Financial Services making by regulators, policymakers Providers (FSPs) and the development and FSPs.
+This evidence also feeds into the design of suitable activities. of the financial ecosystem.
+Leveraging on its position as a thought leader